-Heritage Monitoring Aspect Area Responsible for monitoring and measuring Frequency Proactive or reactive measurement Method Cultural Heritage Resources Entire project area EO & ECO Weekly (Pre construction and construction phase) Proactively If risks are manifested (accidental discovery of heritage resources) the chance find procedure should be implemented: 1.
-Cease all works immediately; 2.
-Report incident to Site Manager 3.
-EPC (Engineering Procurement and Construction) Contractor to contact an archaeologist/ palaeontologist to inspect the site; 4.
-Report incident to SAHRA; as advised by specialist and 5.
-Employ site specific mitigation measures recommended by the specialist after assessment in accordance with the requirements of the relevant authorities.
+Heritage Monitoring Aspect Area Responsible for monitoring and measuring Frequency Proactive or reactive measurement Method Cultural Resources Chance Finds Entire project area ECO Weekly (Pre construction and construction phase) Proactively If risks are manifested (accidental discovery of heritage resources) the chance find procedure should be implemented: Cease all works immediately; Report incident to the Sustainability Manager; Contact an archaeologist/ palaeontologist to inspect the site; Report incident to the competent authority; and Employ reasonable mitigation measures in accordance with the requirements of the relevant authorities.
 Only recommence operations once impacts have been mitigated.